s1hon/titanic-rawdata-r-node/README.md

 # Titanic-raw-data with R & nodejs

-This is an example with nodejs & R. Use R-language to analyze titanic-raw-data, and sending the result to nodejs.
-There are two versions in this example: [1] rdata [2] json.
-You can check two versions on the page.
+This is an example with nodejs & R. <br> Use R-language to analyze titanic-raw-data, and sending the result to nodejs. <br>  There are two versions in this example: [1] rdata [2] json. <br> You can check two versions on the page.

 ## Install